-Kohlberg Kravis Roberts maintains a strong focus on global AI infrastructure, deploying significant capital into foundational data center capacity, exemplified by its multi-billion dollar commitment to Compass Datacenters.
-This strategy directly addresses the critical bottleneck of power availability now shaping compute growth worldwide.
-KKR's investment signals a long-term view on tangible assets essential for scaling AI capabilities, aligning with broader industry recognition of power constraints.
+Kohlberg Kravis Roberts is significantly expanding its focus on AI infrastructure, particularly in foundational data center capacity and power availability.
+A multi-billion dollar commitment to Compass Datacenters exemplifies this strategy, addressing critical bottlenecks for compute growth.
+KKR's investments signal a long-term perspective on tangible assets essential for scaling AI capabilities, aligning with industry-wide recognition of power constraints.

 9 Mar 2026